AlexSischin/BankDepositPredictor/ANALYSIS.md

 ![img_28.png](img/img_28.png)

 Numeric data.
-It seems to affect P(y=1) in a slightly linear manner.
+We'll derive **polynomial series** of features from this one.
 Also, we have spikes of probability due to lack of examples with value > 36039.
 This may lead to overfitting problem, so we'll try to filter out these examples.

 ### Housing [6]